Specific Types Of Anxiety Disorders

-Anxiety can be a symptom of an underlying serious concern, such as an anxiety disorder.
-If you’re struggling with anxiety symptoms, you’re not alone.
-Anxiety disorders are the most common mental illness in the US, affecting more than 40 million adults yearly.
-There are ten anxiety disorders listed in the DSM-5, so understanding the symptoms of these conditions may help you know when to seek support.
+Anxiety can be a symptom of an underlying concern, such as an anxiety disorder.
+If you’re struggling with intense fear and symptoms of anxiety, you’re not alone.
+Anxiety disorders are among the most common mental health conditions in the U.S., affecting more than 40 million adults yearly.
+There are 10 anxiety disorders listed in the DSM-5, so understanding the symptoms of these conditions may help you know when to seek support.

-There are several anxiety disorders someone may live with.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), outlines ten distinct conditions, including the following:
+There are several types of anxiety disorders someone may live with.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), outlines 10 distinct conditions, including the following:

 In the DSM-5, obsessive-compulsive disorder (OCD) is listed under obsessive-compulsive and related disorders, and post-traumatic stress disorder (PTSD) is listed under trauma and stressor-related disorders.
-For this reason, they are not anxiety disorders.
+For this reason, they are no longer classified as anxiety disorders.
 Below are further explanations of the most common anxiety disorders.

 Generalized anxiety disorder

-Generalized anxiety disorder (GAD) is the most common anxiety disorder in the US, which causes a general sense of worry, panic, fear, and anxiety daily.
+In the U.S., the most common anxiety disorder is generalized anxiety disorder (GAD), which causes persistent fear, worry, panic, and anxiety daily.
 If you have a generalized anxiety disorder, you might feel anxiety while completing daily tasks, with no known cause.

-Specific phobias involve a severe fear of an object, situation, person, location, animal, or idea.
-For example, someone might have a phobia of heights, blood, or snakes.
+Phobia-related disorders involve a severe fear of an object, situation, person, location, animal, or idea.
+For example, someone might have a phobia of serious illnesses, heights, blood, or snakes.
 Each phobia has similar symptoms but is focused on a different fear.
 If you have a phobia, you might avoid any situation that could incite fear.
-Phobias are diagnosed when your avoidance and fear impact daily functioning.
+Phobias are diagnosed when avoidance and fear impact daily functioning.

 Agoraphobia

-Agoraphobia is a type of phobia and an anxiety disorder.
-It involves the fear of having a panic attack or being unable to escape in a public situation.
-People with this condition may not go outside, shop at the store, or go to public events due to fear.
+Agoraphobia involves the fear of having a panic attack or being unable to escape in a public situation.
+People with this condition may refrain from going outside, shopping at the store, or going to public events due to fear.

 Separation anxiety